ramigs/ramigs.dev/src/site/posts/nuxt-review.md

 typically noticeably faster, offering a more fluid experience to the user.

 In terms of **memory management**, normally with a SSR website you won't have to worry as much as with a SPA.
-A SSR website has the unfair advantage of each route access translating to a new server request.
+A SSR website has the advantage of each route access translating to a new server request.
 This allows the browser to free memory and _start_ again from the beginning.

-If not taken care of, a poorly-coded SPA can easily experience performance degradation, especially after a lot of navigation and user interaction within the same session.
+If not taken care of, a SPA can easily experience performance degradation, especially after a lot of navigation and user interaction within the same session.

 > "Part of the bargain we struck when we switched from building server-rendered
 > websites to client-rendered SPAs is that we suddenly had to take a lot more